Nar Phu valley and Annapurna Circuit Trek 19 Days

 Drinking-Water

 Adventure Club provides all the meals on the trek but doesn't provide water.
-The best option is to treat the local water either with chlorine/iodine tablets or use a steripen.
-The tea houses will give you good quality free water and, you can also get along the trail but, you will need to treat it.
-If you are using the tablets make sure they dissolve completely (about 30 mins).
+The best option is to treat the local water either with chlorine/iodine tablets or use a SteriPen.
+The tea houses will give you good quality free water, and you can also get it along the trail, but you will need to treat it.
+If you are using the tablets, make sure they dissolve completely (about 30 mins).
 On most treks, you can buy mineral water along the trail.
-A liter of mineral water at lower elevation tea houses costs around USD 1 but at higher elevations can cost up to $4 so the cost can add up.
+A liter of mineral water at lower-elevation tea houses costs around USD 1, but at higher elevations, it can cost up to $4 so the cost can add up.

 Acclimatization And High-Altitude Sickness

 The acclimatization planned during the trip helps trekkers adapt to the environment with less oxygen.
 Our body needs time to adjust to the higher altitudes.
-Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS) which could be fatal.
-The trekkers may suffer from AMS above 2,400m/7,875ft as the amount of oxygen becomes less and less with the increase in elevation.
+Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS), which could be fatal.
+The trekkers may suffer from AMS above 2,400 m/7,875 ft, as the amount of oxygen becomes less and less with the increase in elevation.

-A person suffering from serious AMS shows heightened symptoms including shortness of breath even while taking rest.
-The trekker with serious symptoms can barely walk and fluids may build up in the lungs.
+A person suffering from serious AMS shows heightened symptoms, including shortness of breath even while taking rest.
+The trekker with serious symptoms can barely walk, and fluids may build up in the lungs.
 The trekker having serious AMS has to be taken to the lower altitude immediately.

 Advanced cases of AMS